Now is the time to invest in our work! Donate today to build local love and power.

 Malik Yakini fosters food justice and food sovereignty in Detroit's African American Community.

-The Social Enterprise Fund invests in launching and expanding social enterprises in Edmonton.
+The Social Enterprise Fund, represented by Jane Bisbee, invests in launching and expanding social enterprises in Edmonton.

-Lincoln Community Foundation is partnering with the city of Lincoln to create a mixed-use high-rise building in a low-income community.
+Lincoln Community Foundation, represented by Barbara Bartle, is partnering with the city of Lincoln to create a mixed-use high-rise building in a low-income community.

-Rhode Island Foundation is working on intentional impact investing and strategy.
+Rhode Island Foundation, represented by Jessica David, is working on intentional impact investing and strategy.

 Local Economy Investors